Interventions for adults with co-occurring addictive and psychiatric disorders

 Experts

-- Joar Guterstam, MD, PhD, Docent.
-Specialist in psychiatry and addiction medicine, Stockholm Centre for Dependency Disorders, Department of Clinical Neuroscience, Karolinska Institute
+- Joar Guterstam, Senior Psychiatrist, MD, PhD, Associate Professor.
+Stockholm Centre for Dependency Disorders, Department of Clinical Neuroscience, Karolinska Institutet

-- Anders Hammarberg, Docent, Reg.
-Psychotherapist, Department of Clinical Neuroscience, Centre for Psychiatry Research, Karolinska Institute
+- Anders Hammarberg, Lic.
+Psychotherapist, Associate Professor, , Department of Clinical Neuroscience, Centre for Psychiatry Research, Karolinska Institutet

-- Åsa Magnusson, Senior Physician, MD, Stockholm Centre for Dependency Disorders, Department of Clinical Neuroscience, Karolinska Institute
+- Åsa Magnusson, Senior Physician, MD, Stockholm Centre for Dependency Disorders, Department of Clinical Neuroscience, Karolinska Institutet

 - Sara Wallhed Finn, Reg.
-Psychologist, Docent, Stockholm Centre for Dependency Disorders, Department of Global Public Health, Karolinska Institute
+Psychologist, Associate Professor, Stockholm Centre for Dependency Disorders, Department of Global Public Health, Karolinska Institutet

-- Agneta Öjehagen, Social Worker, Reg.
-Psychotherapist, Doctor in Medical Science, Professor, Department of Clinical Sciences, Lund University
+- Agneta Öjehagen, Social Worker, Lic.
+Psychotherapist, Doctor in Medical Science, Professor, Faculty of Medicine, Psychiatry, Lund University

 Kansli